marshallward/mom6-gpu-report/gpu_port_checklist.md

 * `BT_cont` is a pointer, but including it in the final `exit data map(from:)` statement caused an error.
 Leaving it out and letting the compiler generate an implicit one seemed to work.
 The member arrays needed are explicitly specified.
+   * adding `BT_cont` as an `alloc` in the enter statement and `release` in the exit statement prevented re-transerring `BT_cont`.
+I'm guessing `to` doesn't work because it transers the pointer address, which points to the wrong place on the GPU?
 * This calls `zonal_flux_layer` and `set_zonal_BT_cont` quite a few times as the main loop iterates over `j` and calls those subroutines within the loop.
 Mapping entire arrays with `enter/exit` reduced data transfers significantly.